ultragorira/ultragorira.github.io/_posts/2023-06-08-YouTube_Querier_Langchain_and_Gradio.md

 ## Setup

 We will have two main scripts for this.
 In one script we will take care of the audio downloading, transcription and vector db.
-In the second script we will have the Gradio Chat UI and use the vectore store created with the first script.
+In the second script we will have the Gradio Chat UI and use the vector db created with the first script.

-Let's get to work and download the audio, transcribe and create the vector db.
+Let's get to work and download the audio, transcribe it and create the vector db.

 ***PART I***